- About

 This service is provided strictly to those affiliated with the University of Pittsburgh, and you must have a valid Pitt logon account to subscribe to text message updates.
 This service is operated by the Pitt Police and is separate from ENS (Emergency Notification Service).
 To enroll for Crime Alerts, individuals must select the Pitt Police on the Opt-In Lists tab.

-Robbery/Aggravated Assault (Off Campus)
+BURGLARY (Off Campus)

 Warning: The content of this crime alert may contain graphic and sensitive information.